"When ancients first sewed the earth with seed and prayed a harvest they'd reap,

 - AUTHOR UNKNOWN

-Harvest Rain is the world's largest not-for-profit youth arts organisation.
+Harvest Rain is one of Australia's largest not-for-profit arts organisations.

 As a producer of live entertainment, Harvest Rain has presented everything from large-scale arena spectaculars to intimate cabarets, new works to classic musicals in concert and everything in between, while always maintaining a focus on introducing young people to the arts.
-We are renowned for connecting the “dreamers” with the “doers”; helping young artists to develop their skills by involving them on stage in major productions performing alongside seasoned professionals in front of thousands of delighted audience members.
+Harvest Rain is renowned for connecting the “dreamers” with the “doers”; helping young artists to develop their skills by involving them on stage in major productions performing alongside seasoned professionals in front of thousands of delighted audience members.

 More than three decades after it began, Harvest Rain remains committed to creating engaging, high quality performance experiences and enriching, challenging training opportunities for the next generation of performers.